 16.2.1. iCIMS data shall be removed from employee owned mobile devices within the timelines defined in termination policies.

 16.3.
 Use of personally owned devices shall comply to acceptable use and information security policies if used to access Personal Data, PII or SCI data.

 16.4.
-Devices owned by personal shall never be used to access customer data, unless appropriate monitored controls, approved by Information Security, have been implemented.
+Devices owned by personnel shall never be used to access customer data, unless appropriate monitored controls, approved by Information Security, have been implemented.

 16.5.
-Devices owned by personal or authorized parties are not allowed to connect to corporate or production networks.
+Devices owned by personnel or authorized parties are not allowed to connect to corporate or production networks.